20 Hacks to Decorate Studio Apartment on a Budget

 Making your own curtains can save you money and add a personal touch to your studio.
 You don’t need advanced sewing skills to create stylish window coverings.

+Try using bed sheets or fabric remnants for a budget-friendly option.
 Simply hem the edges and add curtain clips for a quick, no-sew solution.

 For a boho look, create macrame curtains using cord and basic knot techniques.
 These can double as room dividers in your studio space.